Get the AI Strategy Playbook Now

 Is The Apple Business Model Under Threat?

-If we use disruption theory we can see that Apple is ripe for disruption.
+If we use disruption theory, we can see that Apple is ripe for disruption.

 Is Apple Being Disrupted?

 So why is Apple’s stock price still high?
-Why do investors still think the Apple business model has a strong future.
+Why do investors still think the Apple business model has a strong future?

 What Is The Future For Apple?

-The big play though is in the healthcare market worth an estimated $3 trillion dollars.
+The big play, though, is in the healthcare market worth an estimated $3 trillion dollars.

 The Apple Watch opens up new possibilities for further digital subscription models based on the collection and use of data.
 Turning the Big Data into personalized services fits to the future trend of healthcare and open up new revenue streams for Apple.

 Apple recently acquired AI startup Voysis to boost its natural language capabilities with Siri.
-However, this AI capability can be applied to a much broader set of uses including AI.
+However, this AI capability can be applied to a much broader set of uses, including AI.

 Geographic Customer Segments